soun1005/op-p3_Ohmyfood/README.md

 ## Features

-📱 A mobile-first website which is fully responsive
+📱 A mobile-first website which is fully responsive.

 ⌨️ Development done only by HTML and CSS.

 🗜 CSS written in SASS(SCSS) and compiled to CSS.

-🧨 No library / Javascript used.
+🧨 No framework / Javascript used.

 💖 'Heart' icon and 'menu' clickable on mobile & hover effect on desktop.

 🛸 Fabulous loading-spinner made from scratch.

+🤸🏻‍♂️ W3C Validated.

 ## Tools Used